Carmenta Tutor Profile: Maria Luisa S.

 My Experience With Carmenta

-Beyond the benefits of the online teaching format, Carmenta also offers a highly successful program, with textbooks and teaching methods that allow us achieve the highest academic results as we keep students both motivated and interested.
+Beyond the benefits of the Skype teaching format, Carmenta also offers a highly successful program, with textbooks and teaching methods that allow us to achieve the highest academic results as we keep students both motivated and interested.
 One of the reasons to choose Carmenta is the constant and easy communication between students, teachers, parents, and school administration — it’s a big family with shared values.

 It is wonderful for me to see Carmenta growing and to help it to expand its offerings.